-Staff will monitor displays on a daily basis to ensure adherence to the Display Policy; however, the Staff and Board of Trustees hold no responsibility for displays that are altered by members of the public.
+Staff will monitor displays on a daily basis to ensure adherence to the Display Policy; however, the Staff and Library Board hold no responsibility for displays that are altered by members of the public.
 When such alterations are found, Staff will immediately inform the Director.